As aromaticity is one of the most fundamental concepts in chemistry, the construction of aromatic systems has long been an important subject.

 Structure and EPR/MOs/AICD of complex (Image by JIANG Yang)

-The scientists analyzed the electronic structure using electron paramagnetic resonance coupled with density functional calculations.
+In this study, the scientists analyzed the electronic structure using electron paramagnetic resonance coupled with density functional calculations.